DaintyJet/Armitage_Notes/README.md

 # Armitage Notes <!-- omit from toc -->
 These are notes I have taken when debugging the Armitage system.
-This was done at the request of Prof. Fu to fix some bugs he observed during his classes.

-This document contains an overview of the systems and some observations made throughout.

 ## Table of Contents <!-- omit from toc -->
 - [Systems](#systems)